golemfactory/golem-docs/src/pages/docs/providers/provider-faq.md

 There's no strict requirements for running a provider node except for the following:

-- A x86-64 Linux machine
+- A linux machine with the x86-64 architecture
 - Nested virtulization enabled in the BIOS

 ### Does Golem automatically remove task data?